OCA/account-payment/account_payment_credit_card/README.rst

 Usage
 =====

 To use this module, you need to:

 #.
 Go to Accounting > Purchases > Vendors Bills
 #.
 Select an open bill and click on Register Payment
 #.
 Select the credit card journal and validate the payment

+In Journals, Selected the Transfer AP to Credit Card Company & Credit Card Company Name(Partner), Then In Invoice move to Register Payment and Done Payment.
+In Account move line Added a new Lines with Credit Card Company Name(Partner) & ref and other fields.

 Bug Tracker
 ===========